protontypes/open-sustainable-technology/README.md

 - [H2020 CATALYST](https://gitlab.com/project-catalyst) - Converting data centres in energy flexibility ecosystems.
 - [Energy-Languages](https://github.com/greensoftwarelab/Energy-Languages) - The complete set of tools for energy consumption analysis of programming languages, using Computer Language Benchmark Game.
 - [energyusage](https://github.com/responsibleproblemsolving/energy-usage) - A Python package that measures the environmental impact of computation.
-- [Green Cost Explorer](https://github.com/thegreenwebfoundation/green-cost-explorer) - See how much of your cloud bill is spent on fossil fuels, so you can do the right thing and switch.
 - [CPU Energy Meter](https://github.com/sosy-lab/cpu-energy-meter) - A Linux tool that allows to monitor power consumption of Intel CPUs at fine time intervals.
 - [PowerAPI](https://github.com/powerapi-ng/powerapi) - A middleware toolkit for building software-defined power meters.
 - [GreenFrame](https://github.com/marmelab/greenframe-cli) - A tool to measure the carbon footprint of a user scenario on a given website application.
 GreenFrame is able to measure CPU, memory and network usage of Docker or Kubernetes containers.
 By measuring resource consumption of dockerized E2E tests, GreenFrame allows to compare the consumption of an app between its different versions.